Jax-Works/Portfolio-Projects/README.md

 # Nashville Project

 Data cleaning with SQL on the Nashville Housing Dataset which gives information such as sale prices and types of housing in the city.

+# Market Research Project

+Data cleaning with Python and accompanying report for related analyses and visualization regarding a sample data of a treadmill retailer.
+Done using Jupyter Notebook.